 Military espionage against a foreign state 1.
-Any person who conducts or organises the conduct of military intelligence gathering services on Swiss territory for a foreign state against another foreign state, and any person who recruits persons for, or encourages others to provide such services, is liable to a custodial sentence not exceeding three years or to a monetary penalty.
+Any person who conducts or organises the conduct of military intelligence gathering services on Swiss territory for a foreign state against another foreign state, and any person who recruits persons for or facilitates such services, is liable to a custodial sentence not exceeding three years or to a monetary penalty.